soltislab/BotanyENMWorkshops/README.md

 Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography at Botany 2022
 HTML version of our R markdown can also be viewed here: https://soltislab.github.io/BotanyENMWorkshops/Demos/Rbased/CrashCourse_2022.html

+**This course will be offerred at Botany 2023!** Stay tune for an update!

 ## Organizers
 Pam Soltis, Doug Soltis, [Shelly Gaynor](https://github.com/mgaynor1), Maria Cortez, and Makenzie Mabry.